 It might be nice to include a file of personal information in a top-level directory on the flash ROM in case I meet with an unfortunate accident.
 Come to think of it, no doubt the military is planning to use gadgets along this line for an improved dogtag.
 Incidentally, I still have a pile of 1.44 MB floppies in a closet.
 They come in handy for leveling shelves on a carpet and little tasks like that.
 [ED: As of 2017, it is astounding that I could buy a 64GB flash drive for less than $20 USB.]

-* According to WIRED Online, the idea of waterless urinals is starting to catch on.
+* According to an article from WIRED.com, the idea of waterless urinals is starting to catch on.
 The concept sounds unsanitary, but the reality is that there's no real need to use clean water to transport waste water, and the current system literally flushes clean water away.
 Walmart is beginning to install them in stores, and they're being used in US national parks and government offices.

 The urinal drains into a receptacle containing a layer of alcohol and mineral oils, which are lighter than the urine; the urine simply drains through this liquid "cap", which remains on top, blocking out odors.
 There is a hole in the bottom of the receptacle, leading to an external drain that is near the level of the top of the receptacle.
 This down-up-down drain scheme retains a reservoir of urine in the receptacle, ensuring that the cap doesn't drain out.
 The cap does have to be replaced periodically.
 One national plumber's union objects to the dry urinals, claiming they are a sanitation hazard, but some environmental researchers insist that traditional wet urinals are actually much more unsanitary.
 So far users have found the dry urinals satisfactory.